Trustroots/nostroots/README.md

 ## current status

-Just some experiments and ideas.
+- experiments and ideas
-Collective coming near Berlin, May 2024.
+- collective coming near Berlin, May 2024
+- possibility to make it a bit more real thru NIP-05 support on trustroots.org https://github.com/Trustroots/nostroots/issues/4

 ## nostroots app